Whimsical-Doodles/Whimsical-Doodles.github.io/_posts/2015-05-11-scurty-basics.markdown

 ---

-## Know your friends, close thine commoners and the revolt your enemy
+## Know your friends, close thine commoners and revolt your enemy

 ### fuzz testing